linas/atomspace-ipfs/README.md

 **Status**: Design alternatives are being explored.
 In the current
 implementation:
- * It is possible to save Atoms to IPFS, but not values.
+ * It is possible to save and restores Atoms to IPFS.
  * AtomSpaces can be saved and restored in bulk.
 See the [examples](examples).

-The design for Values is unknown and likely to be challenging.
+ * Incoming-set query does not work.

 After much thought: there does not seem to be any way of mapping the AtomSpace into the current design of IPFS+IPNS without resorting to